MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/file-reads.md

 Files include the following items: entity files, actions, rules, scheduled tasks, matchmaking, push notifications, emails, and title news.
 Files are a set of key/value pairs that are primarily used to manage configuration for your game remotely.

-The following APIs cause the File meter to increment.
+The following APIs cause the File reads meter to increment.

 ## General